jcapt/jcapt.github.io/index.md

 - Senior Software Engineer

 ### Projects
+### Sneaker Store Platform
+Workflow tool designed to automate and streamline everything to do with managing alternative assets.

+**Tech Stack: Ruby, Ruby on Rails, React, Swift, Postgresql, Heroku, AWS**

+Challenges:
+- Getting out of techincal debt
+- Redesigning how size system for shoes was imlpemented
+- Building bulk shipping (sending many items for warehouse in one package)
+- Redesiging API to be more flexible and easy to use
+- Introducing best practices and code quality tools

 ### FinTech platform
 Established provider of currency trading solutions, which accelerate global access to frontier markets through an innovative infrastructure.